mcaliman/mcaliman.github.io/_posts/en/linux/2014-06-07-install-jekyll.md

 jekyll -v
 ```

-You should get something like that.
+You should get an output like this:
 ```
 jekyll 2.0.3
 ```